AdrianaStoi/Taste-of-Romania/README.md

 22. As a site user, I want to be able to view comments and ratings so that I can view other shoppers’ opinions on the quality of the products.
 23. As a shopper and frequent site user I want to be able to add, edit, delete comments so that I can give my feedback on quality of products and the services offered by the store, edit my comments, and remove mistakes or inaccurate information.
-24. As a shopper I want to be able to rate a product and the store’s services so that I can give my feedback on the quality of a product and the services offered by the store.

 #### EPIC: Subscribe to Newsletter

-25. As a site user, I want to be able to subscribe to the newsletter so that I can be up to date with the latest offers and products added to the store.
+24. As a site user, I want to be able to subscribe to the newsletter so that I can be up to date with the latest offers and products added to the store.

 #### EPIC: Front-end Store Administration

-26. As a store owner I want to be able to add a product on from the frontend site so that I can easily add new products to the store without having to access the backend.
+25. As a store owner I want to be able to add a product on from the frontend site so that I can easily add new products to the store without having to access the backend.
-27. As a store owner I want to be able to edit a product from the frontend site so that I can easily edit products details accordingly without having to access the backend.
+26. As a store owner I want to be able to edit a product from the frontend site so that I can easily edit products details accordingly without having to access the backend.
-28. As a store owner I want to be able to delete a product from the frontend site so that I can easily delete products that are no longer available without having to access the backend.
+27. As a store owner I want to be able to delete a product from the frontend site so that I can easily delete products that are no longer available without having to access the backend.

 [Back to table of contents](#table-of-contents)